Yin Yoga Explained: A Guide to the History, Practice and Benefits

 • Benefits: Opens the hips and stretches the hamstrings and adductor muscles.

-• Practice Tips and Modifications: Modifications for tight hamstrings include using bolsters or cushions for support.
+• Practice Tips and Modifications: For tight hamstrings, use bolsters or cushions for support.

 Twist Pose (YouTube)